Friday, November 30, 2007

 Although his face looks a little lumpy, Mickey is definitely less scary with this better proportioned costume from 1965 (note tour going on in background):

-See more vintage and current Disneyland Town Square photos on my regular website.
+See more vintage and contemporary Disneyland Town Square photos at my main website.

 Friday, November 23, 2007